 Information for employers

-At this point you can decide whether to continue your current arrangements for candidates under the transitional arrangements or move to the SQE.
+As the SQE has been introduced, you can decide whether to continue your current arrangements for candidates under the transitional arrangements or move to the SQE.

 You may wish to look at the types of experience your candidates gain in relation to the areas they will be asked to experience and be assessed on under the SQE.